lejenome/lejenome.github.io/_posts/2017-02-14-boot-physical-windows-inside-qemu.md

 sudo modprobe linear
 ```

-New, we need to create a virtual RAID disk for Qemu that will hold our physical
+Now, we need to create a virtual RAID disk for _Qemu_ that will hold our physical
 Windows partition.
 As we will use GPT partitions table schema, we will allocate
 few megabytes ``efi1`` for GPT metadata (34 Sectors) and for EFI partition
 before Windows partition and one megabyte ``efi2`` after Windows partition for